Mimusops elengi

 • Bees, birds and bats feed on nectar and pollen

-• Larval host plant for Common crow butterfly, nectar plant for Dark Cerulean butterfly
+• Larval host plant for Common Crow and Common Red Flash butterflies, nectar plant for Dark Cerulean butterflies

 Uses